Mickyreegs/the_bakers_cottage/README.md

 ## General Features

 ### Responsive Design
-The website was designed to ensure that the user can enjoy playing this game on all screen sizes.
+The website was designed to ensure that the user can enjoy all the features of this website on all devices - Mobile, Tablet, PC.

 ![AmIResponsive website image of PortfoliOWN responsiveness](assets/README/AmIResponsive.JPG)